Taekwondo New Zealand Kukkiwon Cup International Open 2026

 Coaches are expected to behave in a respectful manner to players and officials at all times.

 Coaches must be dressed in tidy attire e.g. suit, team tracksuit.
 No full doboks, shorts, singlets, jandals, slides, bare feet, hats, ripped pants etc. Coaches can wear a team shirt/jacket with dobok pants and footwear.
+This will be strictly enforced.

 -